 Standards and Habits of Mind

-CTRA scholars will contribute to a just and sustainable world by adhering to the following standards:
+CTRA Scholars will contribute to a just and sustainable world by:

 Magnet Standard 1: demonstrating self- and global awareness.

-- Making plans and using strategies and resources to contribute to personal well-being, to the well-being of others and to well-being of the environment.
+- Making plans and using strategies, resources, and innovative technologies and ideas to contribute to the well-being of self, others, and the environment

-- Increasing global awareness to improve the efficacy and wisdom of decisions
+- Increasing global awareness to improve the efficacy and sustainability of decisions

-- Using Habits of Mind to make choices that positively impact our future.
+- Using Habits of Mind and the design process to make choices that will positively affect our future

-Magnet Standard 2: demonstrating a respect for the importance of diversity in the community of life.
+Magnet Standard 2: demonstrating respect for the importance of diversity in the community of life.

-- Communicating an understanding of how diversity impacts our physical, social, and cultural environments
+- Communicating an understanding of how diversity affects our physical, social, economic, and cultural environments

 - Making collaborative and informed decisions